 Coatings on various surfaces of diagnostics are analyzed by IR and/or Raman microscopes.
 Furthermore, deposits on stoppers, syringes, hollow needles or packaging material are typical samples for this technique.
 To measure deposits on the inner surface of glass vials or even to perform a depth profiling of multilayer materials, compact Raman microscopes (SENTERRA II) are used.

 Another typical application of the Raman microscopy is the investigation of polymorphism of the active pharmaceutical ingredient (API) in solid dosage forms.
 Using FTIR imaging (HYPERION 3000) the distribution of the API and the excipients in tablets and lyophilizates can be measured.

 FT-Raman spectroscopy in combination with a high throughput screening accessory is the ideal tool for automated measurements of polymorphs or other pharmaceutical products.
 Due to the availability of powerful and intuitive software packages a rapid processing of even huge amounts of spectroscopic data is possible nowadays easily and quickly.

 In a QC laboratory environment, a system such as the MPA can be used along with our user-friendly OPUS/LAB software, which not only performs the measurement but also automatically performs the analysis of unknown samples.
 In addition, this software allows an identity test to be combined with a quantitative analysis such as moisture content or purity

-we would like to kindly invite you to our training courses and other events, held by our company in 2019.
+we would like to kindly invite you to our 3rd BRUKER FTIR and Raman User MeetingMore information >

 Are you interested in our products, applications and events?
 Don't miss single thing!
 You are welcome to subscribe.